davifmdhack/adeno_predict/clone_repository/repository_clone.md

 *  Feel free to submit improvements and suggestions via Pull Requests.
 *  For any issues or questions, please open an Issue on GitHub.
-*  For any issues or questions, open an Issue on GitHub.